Transforming Lives and Regions

 Transformations are taking place across the globe, impacting on the way we live and how we interact with the world around us.

 We live in an uncertain world, a world of climate change, of social transformation, of rapid economic change.
 Most cities and regions have inherited their physical infrastructure, their local population, their skills base and their culture, but in order to survive in this changing world, cities and regions must adapt.

 The University of Wollongong’s innovative Global Challenges Program is on a mission to understand and tackle these economic, social and cultural challenges by bringing world-class researchers together with government, community organisations and business.

-Chris and the Global Challenges team are currently engaging with Researchers and Stakeholders on the following projects.
+Professor Chris Gibson (pictured right) and the Global Challenges team are currently working with Researchers and Stakeholders on the following projects.

 The development of an afterschool cultural and activity program for Aboriginal children living in the Shoalhaven.